devlooped/dotnet-stop/readme.md

 Options:
   -t, --timeout <timeout>  Optional timeout in milliseconds to wait for the process to exit.
-  --version                Show version information -?, -h, --help           Show help and usage information
+  -q, --quiet              Do not display any output. [default: False] --version                Show version information -?, -h, --help           Show help and usage information
 ```